 The Use a device option in Windows 11's recovery environment

-Next, you’ll see the list of bootable devices your computer can use.
-That includes the USB drive you’ve plugged in, so click or tap on it.
+Next, you see the list of bootable devices your computer can use.
+That includes the USB drive you’ve plugged in, so click or tap it.

 Once you’ve entered the BIOS/UEFI, browse through its configuration options until you find a page called Boot or similar.
-There, you should see the boot order used by your computer.
-In this list, you must choose the USB flash drive to be the first device used for booting.
-Remember that the USB option can be named differently on your PC: check for Removable Devices, USB-HDD, or similar names.
-Moving the USB flash drive to the top of the boot list is usually done using the keyboard keys +, -, F5, or F6.
+There, you should see the boot order your computer uses.
+In this list, you must choose the USB flash drive as the first device used for booting.
+Remember that the USB option can be named differently on your PC, so check for Removable Devices, USB-HDD, or similar names.
+Selecting the USB flash drive as the first boot option is usually done using the arrow keys.
+However, on some systems, you might need to use the +, -, F5, or F6 keys instead.
 Your BIOS/UEFI should display some helpful information about this topic.

 Moving the USB flash drive to the top of the boot order list